jianjiu-chen/DL_exercise/README.md

+# Overview
-# Work on assignments for Deep Learning Specialization on Coursera.
+Work on assignments for Deep Learning Specialization on Coursera.